 If you don’t have an egg allergy, fry an egg and lay the egg over the top of a couple of patties for a delicious brunch dish.

-They can also be served as a light lunch or as a side dish for a quick dinner with some sausages or leftover roasted meat and baked beans!
+They can also be served as a light lunch or as a side dish for a quick dinner with some sausages or leftover roasted meat like this slow-cooked lamb breast and baked beans!

 As long as you don’t add an egg to bind the patties, as the ingredients are made up of potatoes and vegetables, bubble and squeak is considered a vegan dish.